brunolemos/threadbot/README.md

 ~Automatically unshare files from channels so comments don't flood the channel~<br/>
   - _Slack API doesn't allow bots do this 😕_
   - _This will soon be fixed: File comments will work just like threads after July 19th 🎉🎉 ([source](https://api.slack.com/changelog/2018-05-file-threads-soon-tread))_

-### TODO

-- [ ] Automatically detect when too many messages as shared in a short time and trigger the thread reminder

 ### Author